Juan Antonio Cruz Serrano

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 2004.
 His early assignments included stints in the papal representations in Zimbabwe, Ireland, and Chile, and then in Rome in the Section for General Affairs of the Secretariat of State.
 He participated in translating the encyclical Fratelli tutti for its release in October 2020.

 On 5 February 2021, Pope Francis appointed him Permanent Observer of the Holy See to the Organization of American States.

 He is the author of La reserva penal a la sede apostólica.